abbad/go-packaging-demo/README.md

-Golang totorial.
+Golang Demo.
 Building packages and writing tests.
 In addition to that running go via docker.

 ### To Run: